BestXigbekele/codehub/README.md

 # GeoAttendance App

 ## Purpose
-The GeoAttendance app is designed to help organizations track employee attendance based on geographic location.
-By leveraging GPS technology, this application allows users to check in and out of work, ensuring accurate attendance records and improving accountability.
+The GeoAttendance app is designed to help lecturers track student attendance based on geographic location.
+By leveraging GPS technology, this application allows users(students) to cmark attendance for a particular course, ensuring accurate attendance records and improving accountability.

 ## Features
 - User registration and authentication